 I had tried to fulfil expectations that others had or believed in, at least.
 Over time, I questioned these expectations and changed my life accordingly.

-It was not until many years after my healing that I found The Work through a video with Vera F. Birkenbihl and tried it out.
+It was not until many years after healing that I found The Work through a video with Vera F. Birkenbihl and tried it out.

 With Byron Katie’s “The Work”, more stubborn fixations on negative beliefs can be solved, and unrealistic claims may be revealed such as “I should / must” or “he/she should/must.”

-In life we can’t escape ourselves.
+We can’t escape ourselves.

 But we can get to know ourselves better.

 We can learn to recognize suffering and stress as essential sources of information, as physical-mental-spiritual warning signals and thus eliminate the trigger.
 So it is not about trying to declare our subjectivity as wrong and dangerous.
 On the contrary: our subjectivity itself is the source of acting ability and our self-worth.
 So I expanded Katie’s third question:

 What reason, what proper function does my stress fulfill?